Curriculum

 Location: OHSU

-Our dedicated Lupus and Scleroderma Clinic provides a unique opportunity to delve deeper into the management of these intricate autoimmune diseases.
-You'll rotate through this clinic for six months as a senior fellow and build upon your existing knowledge and refine your skills in managing these complex conditions and their associated complications.
-You'll develop a focused, expert approach that prepares you to confidently handle challenging cases in your future practice.
-You’ll have the opportunity to understand and apply the latest treatment guidelines in the management of the range of organ involvement seen in systemic lupus and systemic sclerosis.
+Our dedicated Lupus and Scleroderma Clinic provides senior fellows a unique opportunity to delve deeper into the pathogenesis and management of these complex autoimmune diseases and their associated complications.
+Fellows have the opportunity to apply the latest treatment guidelines to treat the range of organ involvement seen in systemic lupus and systemic sclerosis and while monitoring treatment responses and adverse reactions carefully.

 Level: Senior Fellows